 - Sales/Excise Tax: When transferring your title in Florida, expect to pay 6% sales tax on the purchase price of the vehicle.
-If you traded in a vehicle to make that purchase, you can deduct its value before calculating the sales tax, though some vehicles are exempt.
+If you traded in a vehicle to make that purchase, you could deduct its value before calculating the sales tax, though some vehicles are exempt.

-- VIN and Odometer Check: If you bought the vehicle from out of state, you will need to confirm its VIN matches the paperwork and submit the odometer reading on the Vehicle Identification Affidavit and Odometer Declaration form.
+- VIN and Odometer Check: If you bought the vehicle from out of state, you would need to confirm its VIN matches the paperwork and submit the odometer reading on the Vehicle Identification Affidavit and Odometer Declaration form.